 Sprinkle the BBQ chops with a little chopped parsley to give them a little freshness and a pop of green color.

-What to serve with Slow Cooker Barbecue Pork Chops
+What to Serve with Slow Cooker Pork Chops BBQ

-I already told you we like these pork chops best served with Idahoan Mashed Potatoes.
-You just can’t beat real potatoes, that are real easy!
+We like these pork chops best served with Idahoan Mashed Potatoes.
+You just can’t beat real potatoes that are really easy!

 Go ahead and switch your side game up with all these different flavors!
 We’re all about the cheesy variety!